What Are Essential vs. Urgent Tasks?

 One of the most critical skills for any project manager is prioritizing tasks.
 With any given project, there will always be a long list of things that need to be done.
 However, not all tasks are created equal.

 Some tasks are essential to the project’s success, while others are urgent.
-Understanding these two types of tasks is vital to effectively managing Salesforce projects.
+Understanding these two types of tasks is vital to manage Salesforce projects effectively.

-An essential task is vital to your Salesforce org’s success but doesn’t have a specific deadline.
+An essential task is vital to your team’s success but doesn’t have a specific deadline.
 For example, creating documentation or working on data clean-up are both essential tasks.
 They’re important but don’t necessarily need to be done right this second.

 Urgent tasks are time-sensitive and need to be completed as soon as possible.
 An example of an urgent task would be responding to a customer support issue or fixing a critical bug in your org.
 Urgent tasks usually have deadlines attached to them, which can make them even more stressful.